Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Place your right hand on the left side of your head.

-• Apply light pressure to accentuate the stretch.
+• Apply a gentle pressure to accentuate the stretch.

 • Hold this position for 30 to 45 seconds, then switch to the other side.